syedumerahmedcode/strategy-pattern/README.md

 The aim of this project is to showcase how can one use strategy pattern to describe a bunch of algorithms, put each of them into a separate class, and make their objects interchangeable.

 In simple words, it allows us to change the algorithm independently without changing the client using it.
-Strategy pattern can be seen as another name for dependency injection.
+Strategy pattern can be seen as another name for dependency injection.--

 ## Out Of Scope